timguarino/Human-Factor-In-Cybersecurity/README.md

   - Discord groups
   - Local game clubs
 - Create a fake website to offer special Black Friday deals on those games
+  - Simple HTML, CSS, and javascript is more than enough to be convincing
   - A sense of urgency to force the victim to act quickly without thinking too much
 <img width="555" height="286" alt="gaming site" src="https://github.com/user-attachments/assets/7bc69c5f-5fe8-485a-89d5-9d5889b94a60" />